vosjo/nnaps/docs/userguide/mesa_extract.rst

     If no name is specified, the profile with the model number closest to when the stability criterion is trip will be used.

+.. option:: n_ml_phases (int)

+    The number of ML phases that you want to include in the results.
+A stellar evolution model can have more than one mass loss phase.
+If you want to extract parameters relevant to a mass loss phase, they can be extract for all of those phases.
+With this option you can set how many mass loss phases you want to consider.
+NNAPS starts counting from the earliest to the latest occurring phase, so 1 phase will return parameters for the first occurring phase.
+    See `Mass loss phases`_ for details.

 .. option:: parameters (list)

     Which parameters to extract from the models.
 See `Parameters`_ for an explanation on how to structure